kennytilton/matrix/cljs/rxtrak/README.md

 Our FB heros made clear that their library only managed the view.
 Matrix applications extend the declarative/functional model to any aspect we care enough about to glue.
 Tcl/Tk, GTk, OpenGL, a persistent CLOS database, a Postgres implementation of a graph DB, browser local storage, Ajax XHR requests have all been connected in one seamless dataflow network in various Matrix applications. mxWeb itself is hundreds of lines of code extending dataflow to the DOM, obviating any need for VDOM and its diffing.

 ### Enough yapping
 The rest of this page describes how to run the completed demo.
-Over in the documentation we will wlak you through how to build it yourself, introducing first Matrix dataflow and then the mxWeb un-framework.
+Over in the documentation we will walk you through how to build it yourself, introducing first Matrix dataflow and then the mxWeb un-framework.

 ## Development